openownership/bods-dev-handbook/translations.md

 1. `rm -f .tx/config` to delete the old config file
 2. `sphinx-intl create-txconfig` to create a new empty config file
-3. `sphinx-intl update-txconfig-resources --pot-dir docs/_build/gettext --locale-dir docs/locale --transifex-organization-name OpenDataServices --transifex-project-name bods-test` (replacing `bods-test` the correct Transifex project name) to fill the config file with the file paths for the source strings.
+3. `sphinx-intl update-txconfig-resources --pot-dir docs/_build/gettext --locale-dir docs/locale --transifex-organization-name OpenDataServices --transifex-project-name BODS-main` (replacing `BODS-main` with a different Transifex project name if necessary) to fill the config file with the file paths for the source strings.
+4. Via a pull request, merge the updated .tx/config file into the main branch of the BODS repository.

 ### Upload source files to Transifex